SAP/ui5-webcomponents/docs/5-development/01-library.md

 You can execute all specs by running `yarn test` or `npm run test`.

-For more on testing, see our [Testing Web Components](./05-testing-UI5-Web-Components.md) section.
+For more on testing, see our [Testing Web Components](./10-testing.md) section.

-## Public Consumption of Your Custom UI5 Web Components Package
+## Consumption of your web components library

 Once you've developed your package and published it to NPM, application developers can import from the `dist/` directory of your package any of your Web Components, and optionally the `Assets.js` module, if they want additional themes and i18n.